paypal/openapilint/docs/rules/properties-custom.md

 Validates that properties match their provided constraints.
 Constraints are provided in a simple format:

-1. When `whenField` matches `whenRegex`,
+1. When `whenField` matches `whenPattern`,
-2. Then `thenField` MUST match `thenRegex`.
+2. Then `thenField` MUST match `thenPattern`.

-This format works for almost any constraint.  `xField` is the name of the property's field, or `$key` to indicate the property's key. `xRegex` is a properly escaped regex string.
+This format works for almost any constraint.  `xField` is the name of the property's field, or `$key` to indicate the property's key. `xPattern` is a properly escaped regex string.
+For more than one constraint, use an array of constraint options.

 ## Config A